Peter Etebo: Stoke City

-On 11 June 2018, Etebo signed for EFL Championship side Stoke City for €7.2million (£6.35 million) from Feirense on a five-year-deal.
+On 11 June 2018, Etebo signed for EFL Championship side Stoke City for €7.2million (£6.35 million) from Feirense on a five-year deal.
 He became new manager Gary Rowett's first signing at Stoke, who described him as an 'energetic midfielder'.
 Etebo revealed that he turned down offers from Premier League clubs before joining Stoke.
 He made his Stoke debut on 5 August 2018 against Leeds United.
 Etebo played 37 times in 2018–19 and was one of the teams's better performers as Stoke finished in 16th position.
 He scored twice both of which were powerful strikes against Nottingham Forest and Blackburn Rovers.

 Etebo had a delayed start to the 2019–20 season due to his involvement with Nigeria at the 2019 Africa Cup of Nations.
 Stoke began the season in terrible form and found themselves in the Championship relegation places which cost manager Nathan Jones his job in November 2019.
 Under new manager Michael O'Neill, Etebo was dropped from the squad with O'Neill critical of his efforts in training.
 This lead him to being linked with a move away from the club in January 2020.

 In January 2020, Etebo joined La Liga side Getafe on loan for the remainder of the 2019–20 season with an option to purchase.
 Etebo played 11 times for Getafe scoring once against SD Eibar but the club decided against activating their purchase option.

 On 9 September 2020, Etebo joined Turkish side Galatasaray on loan for the 2020–21 season.
 He played 29 times for Galatasary as they finished in second place, missing out on the title to Beşiktaş on goal difference.

 On 9 July 2021, Etebo joined newly promoted Premier League side Watford on a season-long loan deal with an option to buy.

 On 14 August 2021, he made his competitive debut for Watford in their league opener against Aston Villa, where Watford won 3–2.
 Etebo struggled with injuries in 2021–22, making ten appearances for the Hornets as they suffered relegation from the Premier League and at the end of the season they decided against signing him on a permanent basis.

-Aris Thessaloniki
+Aris

-On 15 September 2022, Etebo joined Greek side Aris Thessaloniki on a season-long loan.
+On 15 September 2022, Etebo joined Greek Super League side Aris on a permanent deal.